richiemikke/celo-dao-tutorial/README.md

 import celodao from "./contracts/celo-dao.abi.json";
 ```

 The first step is to import the necessary components and libraries.
 We start by importing the Home and Proposals components from the components folder.
 We then import the `useState`, `useEffect`, and `useCallback` hooks from React, as well as the Web3 library for interacting with the Ethereum blockchain.
-Lastly, we import the contract ABI (Application Binary Interface) for the Celo-Dao contract from the contracts folder.
+Lastly, we import the contract Application Binary Interface(ABI) for the celo-dao contract from the contracts folder.

 ```javascript
 const ERC20_DECIMALS = 18;